jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## What scales are good for---and bad for

-Scales are the foundation of melody and harmony.
+Scales are the foundation of harmony and melody.

 Every key is derived from a scale, sometimes called its “parent scale”.
-The notes in the key are the notes of the scale, and the chords in that key are derived from the scale degrees.
+The notes in the key are the notes of the scale, and the chords in that key are constructed by "harmonizing" the scale.
-The "I chord" is the chord with its root on the 1&#x302; scale degree, the "V chord" has its root on the 5&#x302;, and so on.
-See {% include chapter-link.html slug="harmony-intro" %} for more information about how scales are harmonized.
+(See {% include chapter-link.html slug="harmony-intro" %} for information about how scales are harmonized.)

 Scales can be immensely helpful for understanding music *intellectually*.
-Practice time is governed by intellect; performance time is governed by habit and intuition.
-So an understanding of scales can guide our practice so that we intentionally develop useful habits and intuitions about sounds and how to produce them.
+Because practice time is governed by intellect, and performance time is governed by habit and intuition, understanding scales can guide our practice so that we develop useful habits and intuitions about sounds and how to produce them.

 But practicing scales can also be dangerous.
 The danger is that when scales are practiced by rote,